 Unit Leaders may arrive earlier than 1:00 p.m. for the purpose of setting up their campsite.
 Important: ALL vehicles MUST be out of Camp by 11:00 a.m.
-THE SPEED LIMIT IN CAMP IS 5 MILES PER HOUR!
+Please note the speed limit in camp is 5 mph.
 Please limit yourself to only one vehicle per troop.
 No vehicles will be allowed in Camp while Scouts are in Camp.
 Staff members are not available to assist Unit Leaders prior to 1:00 p.m. on Sunday.

-Camper Arrival

-Sunday at Ipm
+Camper Arrival Sunday at Ipm